Check out these Montessori fine motor activities for toddlers and preschoolers! Perfect to do at home, and includes household items and toys.

 - Building blocks.
-Standard wooden blocks or easier-to-snap Bristle Blocks or Magnet Tiles will help your child use his hands.
+Standard wooden blocks and cubes or easier-to-snap Bristle Blocks or Magnet Tiles can help your child use his hands.
 Check out the best building toys right here.

 - Play with puzzles.
 This not only helps with learning to piece items together, but encourages him to use his hands as well.

 Check out these activities to do with 2 year olds.

 - Pouring water.
 Grab a measuring cup and two large bowls.
 Have your child dip the measuring cup into one bowl full of water, and pour it into the empty one.
 (You can do the same with dried beans or rice.)

 - Basting.
 Grab a baster or dropper and two small bowls.
 Fill one bowl with water and the leave the other empty.
 Have her squeeze water out of the first bowl with the baster, and squeeze it into the empty bowl.